shinzonetwork/shinzohub/tests/README.md

 3. Setup breakpoints
 4. In your IDE, navigate to `tests/integration_test.go` and click to debug the `TestAccessControl` test entrypoint

+Don't forget to stop and restart `bootstrap` each time!
+This resets the sourcehub instance.

 ### Troubleshooting

 If you're encountering issues running the tests, there are a few things to try.